francelwebdev/francelwebdev/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=francelwebdev&" alt="Francel AMAMOO" /></p>

-## Have a project and need a developer to work on it with you ?
+## Have a project that use any of the languages, frameworks and tools I use and need a developer to work on it with you ?
 I'm available to work remotely as a freelance on your  projects.
 Email me at francel.webdev@gmail.com.

 <!-- ## Tech Stacks